 10 Reasons I’m Thankful for You

-Invite your daughter to choose one family member on the Thanksgiving guest list.
-Now, ask her to write down ten reasons she’s thankful for this person.
-Some items on her gratitude list might be one-word character or personality traits (cheerful, musical, trustworthy).
+Invite your children to choose one family member on the Thanksgiving guest list.
+Now, ask them to write down ten reasons they’re thankful for this person.
+Some items on their gratitude list might be one-word character or personality traits (cheerful, musical, trustworthy).
 Other entries could be short phrases or full sentences (She takes the time to listen; prays for me a lot).

-If your daughter is too shy to give her list to that special person this Thursday, save it to mail in a Christmas card!
+If your child is too shy to give her list to that special person on Thanksgiving Day, save it to mail in a Christmas card!

 On Adventures We Will Go

-Let your son choose a different family member from the master guest list.
-Ask your fun-loving boy to make a list of ten activities he enjoys sharing with this special relative.
-Challenge him to begin each entry with an “-ing” word (present participle), followed by a prepositional phrase:
+Let your kids choose a different family member from the master guest list.
+Ask them to make a list of ten activities they enjoy sharing with this special relative.
+Challenge your children to begin each entry with an “-ing” word (present participle), followed by a prepositional phrase:

 - Running at the park